Wellington Zoo: History

-Meet the Locals He Tuku Aroa opened in 2015 as a collaboration between landscape architects Isthmus Group and the Zoo.
-It took six years of planning and 18 months to build, and takes a fifth of the Zoo's footprint.
-It is a series of zones simulating a journey from the sea to the mountains with stops along the way at farmland and native forest and is dedicated to local fauna and conservation.
+Meet the Locals He Tuku Aroa opened in 2015 as a collaboration between landscape architects Isthmus Group and the zoo.
+It took six years of planning and 18 months to build, and takes up a fifth of the Zoo's area.
+It consists of four zones (coast, farm, bush, mountains) simulating a journey from the sea to the mountains.
+Visitors can see native wildlife, farm animals, a community vegetable garden and a conservation display.
 The area includes Pōhutukawa Farm, where traditional farming may be observed.
+Many parts of Meet the Locals are interactive and designed for children to explore.